 BAHS Sports Medicine Program

-The Broken Arrow High School (BAHS) Sports Medicine program consists of two parts: the Athletic Training Program and the Physician Clinic/Outreach Program.
-Physicals for athletes compete in Broken Arrow Public Schools athletic programs are scheduled for Monday, May 7, 5:30 p.m.-8 p.m. in Tiger Field House on the Broken Arrow High School campus.
-Cost is $20.
+The Broken Arrow High School Sports Medicine program consists of two parts: the Athletic Training Program and the Physician Clinic/Outreach Program.

 Athletic Training Program

-Under the direction of St. John Broken Arrow and Tulsa Bone and Joint, Head Athletic Trainer, Daniel Steward, supervises the Athletic Training Program for Broken Arrow Public Schools (BAPS).
-He are under the guidance of Team Physician, Dr. John C. Balbas, MD.
+Under the direction of St. John Broken Arrow and Tulsa Bone and Joint, Head Athletic Trainer, Daniel Steward, supervises the Athletic Training Program for Broken Arrow Public Schools.
+He is under the guidance of Team Physician, Dr. John C. Balbas, MD.

 Daniel Steward, Athletic Trainer